EL1909/PirateWar/README.md

 ---
 This project was deployed using Code Institute's mock terminal for Heroku.
 - Steps for deployement
-    - Fork or clone this repository.
+    - Clone Code Institute's template repository.
     - Create a new Heroku app.
     - Set the buildbacks to Python and NodeJS in that order.
     - Link the Heroku app to the repository.